osi1880vr/prompt_quill/README.md

 * Create prompts from your input based on similar existing prompts from the vector store.
 * Select the Model to be used and set some of the parameters that get exposed by the different frameworks.
-* Edit the magic Prompt that's send to make the LLM a prompt engineering helper.
+* Edit the Magic Prompt that's sent to make the LLM a prompt engineering helper.
-* You find 3 different versions that try to offer the same service, I have implemented it in llmware, llama-index and haystack .
+* I have implemented Prompt Quill using llmware, llama-index and haystack.
 They offer different connections to vector stores.
-As vector Stores it supports Milvus and Qdrant.
+(We currently support Milvus and Qdrant.)

 # No Feature